Survey on 3D face reconstruction from uncalibrated images: Statistical Model Fitting Methods

-\citet{BlanzVetterSIGGRAPH1999} not only introduced the 3DMMs to the community but also proposed a method to fit them to a single facial image, indicating a way of extending it to many images that inspired many others.
-Their fitting process was based on a simple idea: if the input image and the image rendered from the fitted 3D face are similar, the 3D reconstruction is faithful to the input image.
-In an iterative manner, using the stochastic gradient descent method, they optimised the shape $\vec{\alpha}$ and the albedo $\vec{\beta}$ parameters alongside with a set of rendering parameters $\vec{\rho}$ (including intrinsic camera parameters, projection parameters as well as illumination parameters) such that they produced an image $\Imod$ as close as possible to the input $\Iin$; i.e., they minimised the sum of the Euclidean distance between each pixel $(x,y)$ of the input and the reconstructed images:
+\citet{BlanzVetterSIGGRAPH1999} not only introduced the 3DMMs to the community but also proposed a method to fit them to a single facial image, indicating a way of extending it to many images, that inspired many others.
+Their fitting procedure was based on a simple idea: if the input image and the image rendered from the fitted 3D face are similar, the 3D reconstruction is faithful to the input image.
+Specifically, they optimised the shape $\vec{\alpha}$ and the albedo $\vec{\beta}$ parameters alongside with a set of rendering parameters $\vec{\rho}$ (including intrinsic camera parameters, projection parameters as well as illumination parameters) such that they produced an image $\Imod$ as close as possible to the input $\Iin$; i.e., they minimised the sum of the Euclidean distance between each pixel $(x,y)$ of the input and the reconstructed images:

 $\Imod$ was rendered using the Phong reflectance model \citep{Phong1975} and a perspective projection defined by $\mathcal{P}_{\text{PP}}: \mathbb{R}^3 \to \mathbb{R}^2$

 for a point $\vec{v} \in \mathbb{R}^3$.
 The projection parameters $\vec{\zeta} = \{ \vec{R}, \vec{\tau}, f, \vec{o}\}$ include the rotation matrix $\vec{R}$ and the translation $\vec{\tau}$ of the face, the focal length $f$ and the coordinates of the optical axis in the image plane $\vec{o} = (o_x,o_y)^{\text{T}}$.